Vador92/Vador92/README.md

-- 👋 Hi, I’m Varun
+- 👋 Hi, I’m Varun Doreswamy
-- 👀 I’m interested in game development, software development/engineering, and found new interest towards ios app development
+- I’m interested in game development, software development/engineering, and found new interest towards ios app development
-- 🌱 I’m currently learning Design and Analysis of Computer Algorithms and also Principles of Programming.
-- 💞️ I’m looking to collaborate on start up projects with teams that also have a similar skill set as me, in hopes to help each other improve our knowledge and ability
+- I’m looking to collaborate on start up projects with teams that also have a similar skill set as me, in hopes to help each other improve our knowledge and ability
 - 📫 How to reach me: email: varundoreswamy@outlook.com

 <!---